Star House Tailgate at OSU!

 Help Behind the Scenes

-Volunteers working in our warehouse help by processing donated items.
+Warehouse Volunteers: Volunteers working in our warehouse help by processing donated items.
 This essentially means sorting and organizing clothing, shoes and other items in an orderly fashion so that others will know where to locate them when needed.
 Volunteers working in the warehouse must be at least 16 years of age; Those ages 16 or 17 must be accompanied by a responsible adult.
 We rely heavily on volunteer support Monday-Friday.
 Limited weekend opportunities may also be available.

-In addition, Star House is in need of weekly volunteers to help with local donation pick-ups on Mondays and Fridays in the morning or early afternoon.
+Donation Pick-Up Volunteers: Star House is in need of weekly volunteers to help with local donation pick-ups on Mondays and Fridays in the morning or early afternoon.

 To get started as a volunteer, please complete the volunteer application below.

-Star House also has volunteer opportunities available for groups of up to 10 people.
+Group Volunteer Opportunities: Star House also has volunteer opportunities available for groups of up to 10 people.
 These 2-hour sessions typically involve sorting donations in our warehouse but may also consist of a community clean-up or other projects dependent on our current needs.
 We rely heavily on volunteer support Monday-Friday.
 Limited weekend opportunities may also be available.
-If you would like to inquire about a group volunteer opportunity, please contact Brooke.
+If you would like to inquire about a group volunteer opportunity, please contact Ally.
 Please note that group volunteer sessions should generally be scheduled at least a month before the desired date.

 Work Directly with Guests